-The AC reviewed the Group's audited consolidated financial statements for FY2020 and discussed with management and the external auditor the significant matters which involved management judgement.
+The AC reviewed the Group's audited consolidated financial statements for FY2021 and discussed with management and the external auditor the significant matters which involved management judgement.

-Please refer to the table on page 53 for further information on these significant matters.
-These matters are also discussed in the independent auditor's report on pages 110 to 115.
+Please refer to the table below for further information on these significant matters.
+These matters are also discussed in the independent auditor's report on pages 112 to 117

-The AC is of the view that the Group's consolidated financial statements for FY2020 are fairly presented in conformity with the relevant Singapore Financial Reporting Standards (International) (SFRS(I)) in all material aspects.
-The Board has been notified that the Group's external auditor, PricewaterhouseCoopers LLP (PwC), has read and considered the other information (i.e. other than the financial statements and auditor's report thereon) in the annual report, whether financial or non-financial, in accordance with the Singapore Standard of Auditing 720.
-For the financial year ended 31 December 2020: (i) no material inconsistencies between the other information, the financial statements and PwC's knowledge obtained in the audit; and (ii) no material misstatements of the other information, have been reported.
+The AC is of the view that the Group's consolidated financial statements for FY2021 are fairly presented in conformity with the relevant SFRS(I) in all material aspects.
+The Board has been notified that the Group's external auditor, PricewaterhouseCoopers LLP (PwC), has read and considered the other information (i.e. other than the financial statements and auditor's report thereon) in the annual report, whether financial or nonfinancial, in accordance with the Singapore Standard on Auditing 720.
+For the financial year ended 31 December 2021: (i) no material inconsistencies between the other information, the financial statements and PwC's knowledge obtained in the audit; and (ii) no material misstatements of the other information, have been reported.